Valkey Reference

 The DigitalOcean Command Line Client, doctl

-is a command-line interface for the DigitalOcean API and supports many of the same actions.
+doctl is the command-line interface for the DigitalOcean API.
+It supports most of the same actions available in the API and DigitalOcean Control Panel.

 Official Valkey Documentation